 Marketing success is not just the result of sound strategy and disciplined execution.
 Those are of course key ingredients, but there’s one more ingredient that I would argue is more important: Your mindset.

-Over the past 9 years of creating and executing marketing plans, I’ve come to realize that long term success or failure is often the result of your approach to the mental game of marketing.
+Over the past many years I’ve creating and executing marketing plans, I’ve come to realize that long term success or failure is often the result of your approach to the mental game of marketing.
 To highlight this point, I’ll walk through 3 common beliefs that most of us have thought (or are even thinking right now) that will sabotage your marketing.

 1. You Need a “Silver Bullet”

 This belief kills marketing progress.
 It essentially puts you on a marketing hamster wheel where you run from shiny object to shiny object.
 You’ll feel like you’re moving your marketing forward because you’ll be implementing constantly.
 However, months and even years can go by without any real success.